goschtl/zope/bluebream/website/docs/v1.0/glossary.rst

     An Egg is a deployment format created by :term:`Setuptools`.

   Buildout
-    A `Python based Build system`_ created by Jim Fulton.
+    A `Python-based build system`_ created by Jim Fulton.
     See the `Buildout PyPI page`_ for more detailed documentation.

   Zope 2
-    `The Z Object Publishing Framework`_, a Python based web application server.
+    `The Z Object Publishing Framework`_, a Python based web application server, used in production for more than a decade.

   Zope